OSTEOPATHIC BOARD CERTIFICATION

 To be eligible for subspecialty certification in Pediatric Dermatology, candidates must meet the criteria below:

-• Must have completed at least one year of an accredited fellowship program in Pediatric Dermatology involving inpatient and outpatient care.
+• Must have completed a one-year AOA- or ACGME-accredited fellowship program in Pediatric Dermatology involving inpatient and outpatient care.

-• Hold an active license to practice in a state or territory.
+• Hold an active license to practice in a U.S. state or territory.

 • Adhere to the AOA Code of Ethics.